 One “HTML attribute” that you can find all over the web is the “title” attribute.
 It’s commonly found on links like this one: Google.
 If you hover your cursor over that link, you should see a “tooltip” that also says “Google.”
 Here’s the HTML code to output that link where you can see the title attribute that you should not use:

-WordPress uses tooltips in its own interface.1 In some cases, it’s used to give instructions to users:
+WordPress uses tooltips in its own interface. ((Though the use of tooltips in WordPress will hopefully be severely curtailed in the near future.))
+In some cases, it’s used to give instructions to users:

 Why Not to Use the Title Attribute